 This is the first hand of a new game and I'm playing against new opponents.
 My partner (N) is the dealer and he turns down the jack of diamonds.
 East was hoping that he wouldn't pass but that was not to be.
 Now East has little choice but to pass.
 I passed.
-West also passes, knowing he has a possible diamond lone call stopped.
+West passes, knowing he has a possible diamond lone call stopped.
 The dealer (N) passes as well.

 Going into second round bidding, East again passes.
 I, sitting in South, think that because my partner turned down a red bower he must hold mostly black cards.
 Being a new game, a euchre won't really hurt us.
-Even though I knew I would most likely need two tricks from my partner, I name clubs as trump.
-Being a 'reverse next' call it was a risk worth taken.
+Even though I knew I would most likely need two tricks from my partner, I named clubs as trump.
+Being a 'reverse next' call, it was a risk worth taken.

 East starts by leading the king of spades.
 I play my ace, West and North follow suit.
 We now have our first trick.

 At this point I don't want to lead trump.
 This may ruin my partner's only chance of taken the tricks that we need.
 I think I'll try leading the 9 of hearts and see what happens.
 West plays their ace.
 There wasn't anything my partner (N) could do except to follow suit.
 East throws off the 10 of diamonds.
-Both team's have one trick.
+Both teams have one trick.

 After winning the heart trick, West plays a second heart, the queen.
 My partner (N) trumps using his queen of clubs and takes the trick.
 There no longer anything standing in our way, the call is successful.

 Let me repeat: euchre is a combination of skill and luck.
-New players may confuse the latter for the former, but here's how it works: skill puts luck on your side.
+New players may confuse the latter for the former, but here is how it works: skill puts luck on your side.
 Knowing how, when and against whom to use calls such as next and reverse next are all part of a successful player's toolbox.

 Join our world wide community of euchre enthusiasts.
 We have a new area where you can get to know each other, ask questions, post event listings and more.